Proper Hair Care And You: How To Take Care Of Your Head

 First and foremost, understand that what comes out of your body (in this case – hair) is the direct result of what is going into your body.
 Eating right, sleeping right, exercising, and relieving stress and anger are all necessary for proper physical and mental development.
 This all has a direct affect on our scalp, our hair, and our general well-being.

 Getting enough nutrients – vitamins, minerals, fiber – and staying away from harsh chemicals, and overly-processed foods can be crucial for some.
 There are those with a genetic disposition for dandruff or baldness, for instance, which can only be countered by introducing healthy substances into the system.

 Salmon: Full of omega-3 fatty acids, it is an essential acid which can help your immune system.
-It can also help hair grow in thicker and fuller.
+It can also help hair grow in thicker and fuller for proper hair care.